flamelily-bluescsi/bluescsi/v2db25minieu.md

 {% include carousel3.html %}

 This is the NEW version (2024.01a) DB25 Mini Full version of the BlueSCSI for EU buyers.
 This is usually used externally from the computer.
 This is a complete and tested device.
 The normal hex nuts have been replaced with flat screws so as to allow plugging into the 25 pin socket flush.
+This comes with the standard Pico WITHOUT Wifi.
+If you would like the Wifi version add it [here](/pico2w).

 * New Mini Version with Pico 2
 * Tested and complete